-Cal Water will evaluate the anticipated supplies for the current year, based in large part on SFPUC's assessment of available supplies.
-Cal Water will evaluate local surface water supplies assuming that the following year will be dry, as defined above, using the Evaluation Criteria identified above.
+Cal Water will evaluate the anticipated supplies for the current year, based on SFPUC's assessment of available supplies.

 5. Infrastructure Considerations

 As part of its triennial General Rate Case applications to the California Public Utilities Commission (CPUC), Cal Water prepares a Supply-Demand Analysis (CPUC SD Analysis) for each of its Districts.
 The CPUC SD Analysis is an inventory of water production and pump assets that provide direct and indirect sources of supply to meet customer demands in accordance with CPUC General Order 103-A and California Code of Regulations (CCR) Title 22 Waterworks Standards.
 This CPUC SD Analysis is based on a combination of regulatory requirements, professional consultant recommendations, and industry standard practices, including those from the American Water Works Association (AWWA) and American Society of Civil Engineers (ASCE).
 It identifies specific vulnerabilities in different pressure zones within the system and evaluates the system against performance criteria that meet regulatory requirements and ensure operationally adequate levels of service.